Skip to Main Content

 • Search Fields: Julius can be searched by author, title, author/title, keyword, subject and so on.
 Search fields are available from a pull-down bar as well from links on the black banner at the top of the Julius page.
 See the illustration to the right.

 • Keyword vs. Subject Search: Keyword and subject searches are different.
 Julius's subject field correlates to specific subject headings.
 Generally, for broad subject searches, keyword searches are preferable, as it draws from a range of Julius fields.
 However, a pertinent subject heading--if known--can be an efficient method to locate relevant materials.
+Subject headings can be derived by locating a sample text and clicking on relevant headings found under.

 • Title & Author Searches: Title searches are not forgiving.
 Make sure you type in the exact title.
 But do not include colons (even if in the actual title).
 Author searches must follow this order: last name, first name.